 I have over ten years of experience in education, serving as a Teacher, Dean of Students, Reading Intervention Specialist, After School Director and Principal.
 In my current role, I don’t have as much interaction with students, thus I am excited to tutor and support students in other ways.
 I’m truly passionate about helping students succeed and reach their full potential.
 The majority of my experience is with middle school and elementary students, however, I enjoy working with students of all ages.
 I relish in supporting students in a variety of subjects, including math, reading and writing.
 Given my experience as a Reading Intervention Specialist, I am particularly skilled at filling gaps in the areas of reading and writing.
 I have a B.A. in Sociology and Black Studies of University of California, Santa Barbara, and an M.B.A. from California State University, Los Angeles.
 Besides education, I love to hike, practice yoga, cook, and play with my adorable Beagle!

-California State University-Los Angeles - Masters, Business Administration
+Graduate Degree: California State University-Los Angeles - Masters, Business Administration and Management

 College Level American History